 Eyelids (Lower blepharoplasty)

 The eyelids are frequently the first to show the signs of aging - resulting in a tired, sad appearance.
-This is very apparent because the eyes are the first structure that we notice in a person's face.
+This is very apparent because the eyes are the first structure that we notice on a person's face.
 The problems we confront with the eyes are really two-fold.
 First, there may be excess skin in both the upper and lower eyelids.
-The excess skin of the upper eyelids may also be caused by sagging of the forehead and eyebrows.
-(A Browlift should always be considered when evaluating the upper eyelids.)
+The excess skin of the upper eyelids may also be caused by sagging of the forehead and eyebrows (a browlift should always be considered when evaluating the upper eyelids).